ansible/awx/CONTRIBUTING.md

 While you can use environment variables to skip the pre-commit hooks GitHub will run similar tests and prevent merging of PRs if the tests do not pass.

  If you would like to add additional commit hooks for your own usage you can create a directory in the root of the repository called `pre-commit-user`.
-Any executable "*.sh" file in that directory will be executed as part of the pre-commit hooks.
+Any executable file in that directory will be executed as part of the pre-commit hooks.
 If any of the pre-commit checks fail the commit will be halted.
 For your convenience in user scripts, a variable called `CHANGED_FILES` will be set with any changed files present in the commit.

 ## What should I work on?